-The Office 365 security best practices against ransomware attack are:
+The Office 365 security best practices against ransomware attacks are:

-Spinbackup Office 365 Backup & Recovery is a cloud-to-cloud backup solution that allows businesses to meet the challenge of ransomware head-on.
+SpinOne is an Office 365 ransomware protection tool that allows businesses to meet the challenge of ransomware head-on.
+We offer:

 - Safe data storage in Google Compute Storage, Amazon Web Services, or Azure clouds.

 - In-flight and at-rest data encryption to keep your data safe in both transit and storage.

 - Weekly and monthly reports to monitor the status of your protected data

 - Unlimited restore points to have a variety of versions to restore from.

 - 100% accurate recovery using the same folders hierarchy from any point in time